 Step 3: Staple the first side on

 Lay the fabric out with the right side facing down.
-Then, set the cushion upside down on top of the fabric and start stapling the first side of the cushion.
+Then set the cushion upside down on top of the fabric and start stapling the first side of the cushion.
+To do so, simply staple a straight line along one side of the cushion.

 Step 4: Finish stapling

-Staple the side opposite of the side you just completed; then, staple the two remaining sides.
+When you’re done, pull the fabric tight to ensure your next line of staples (the opposite side) doesn’t leave any fabric wrinkles.
+Staple it down.
+Then, staple the two remaining sides.
 Think of it like wrapping a present.
 You want to wrap opposite ends first, then the sides.

 Make sure you’re pulling the fabric tightly around the corners as you staple.
 Before you know it, you’ll be done stapling.
 You can trim the excess fabric if you ended up having too much excess.

 Here’s the final product with the cushion popped back on.
-See?
 Super easy, and the chair has a much cleaner, brighter look than before.

 Like this?
 Check out my tips for How to Make No-Sew Pillows, my post outlining a Beeswax and Coconut Oil Candles Recipe, and my guide for How to Refinish Wood Furniture!